-Succession planning is an essential strategic process that ensures operational continuity when changes in talent occur.
+Succession planning is an essential strategic process that ensures operational continuity when talent changes occur.
 SIGMA’s Succession Planning Guide makes this process simple by walking you through what is required at every stage of the process.

 Why Plan for Succession?

 Most organizations recognize the importance of succession planning, and yet over 1 in 3 companies don’t have a plan.
 This can be costly.
 According to a recent study by Harvard Business Review (HBR), the S&P 1500 forgoes close to $1 trillion in market value each year due to poorly managed CEO and C-suite transitions.
 HBR estimates that better succession planning alone could help increase annual company valuations and investor returns by 20-25%.
 Unplanned succession often forces companies to hire externally, rather than benefiting from a well-developed internal talent pool and leadership pipeline to feed succession.
 Most people know this.
 SIGMA has worked with thousands of organizations across North America, and what CEOs continuously tell us is that they don’t plan for tomorrow because they can hardly keep up with the demands of today.
-Planning for succession certainly requires an investment of time and effort, which is why we’ve developed a practical and convenient guide to out succession planning format that walk you through each stage of the process.
+Planning for succession certainly requires an investment of time and effort, which is why we’ve developed a practical and convenient guide to our succession planning methods that walk you through each stage of the process.

 SIGMA’s Succession Planning Guide outlines our six-stage planning process.
 Each stage has its own tools and templates.
-This easy-to-follow succession planning format will walk you through how to plan for succession in your organization:
+This easy-to-follow succession planning outline will walk you through how to plan for succession in your organization: